CEO and Executive Director, Hang Seng Bank

 Chairman and CEO, Bonds Group of Companies

 Cecil Chao’s right hand at property developer Cheuk Nang since 2011, Gigi Chao inherited her father’s passion for flying – she is a Hong Kong Air Cadets Corp lieutenant and past President of the Hong Kong Aviation Club.
-The Manchester University architecture graduate has her own interests too, running a PR and model agency for many years.
+The University of Manchester graduate previously ran a PR and model agency for many years.
 She is on the board of LGBT champion Big Love Alliance and founded the charities Faith in Love Foundation in 2008 and Hong Kong Marriage Equality in 2019.

 Founder and Chairman, Noblesse Lifestyle Group

 Though a trained barrister by profession, Brandon juggles many roles.
 He is the founder of Noblesse Lifestyle Group, the co-founder of Attire House and the founder of charity A-Life Academy.
-The late Kai-bong’s son, Brandon is known for his impeccable sense of style and his passion for martial arts.
+Son of Brenda and the late Kai-bong, he is known for his impeccable sense of style and his passion for martial arts.
 He and his wife Jenny have three sons.

 Director, Li Ka Shing Foundation